ReVanced/revanced-branding/README.md

 Permission to use ReVanced brand assets is granted via a GPG-signed certificate.
 This certificate may include the public key of the authorized entity, the asset covered, scope of use, and expiration date.
 To verify a brand permission certificate, refer to [this](https://github.com/ReVanced/revanced-documentation/blob/82259bc674e11541a94ef7d762d2b78b7dcd5c4e/docs/revanced-internals/trust.md#verifying-certificates).

 &nbsp;
+## 🔤 ReVanced marks

+The ReVanced marks include but are not limited to

+- The ReVanced name
+- The ReVanced logo
+- Anything that includes ReVanced in the name

+> [!IMPORTANT]
+> No letter except R and V in "ReVanced" should be capitalized.

+&nbsp;
+## 📜 ReVanced tagline

+The following taglines should be used whenever a slogan, summary, or short description of ReVanced is required:

+- "Continuing the legacy of Vanced"
+- "Continuing the legacy of Vanced at revanced.app"

+> [!NOTE]
+> The tagline may end with punctuation when necessary.

+&nbsp;
 ## 🖼️ ReVanced logo

 ### 🚩 The basics